Skip to main content

 The Café slide-in range is hotter and features two ovens, self-cleaning, and a clock and timer.

-Gas ranges will have grill, griddle, and French top options.
-Gas is more reliable than induction.
+Gas ranges, on the other hand, offer grill, griddle, and French top options and tend to be more reliable than induction.

 How Do You Choose a Professional Range?

-Will you use a grill, griddle, sous vide accessory or a French top?
-How about the oven?
-Do you roast, bake, or broil a lot?
+• Do you need a grill, griddle, sous vide accessory, or a French top?

-Once you know how to use your range the most, you will be ready to pick one.
+Once you understand how you’ll use your range the most, you’ll be ready to choose the right one.

 Have a question?
-Leave it in the comments below, and I'll respond to it.
+Drop it in the comments below, and I’ll be happy to help.

 Additional Resources